Macro Tracking Guide for Coaches: How to Teach Clients to Track Macros

 Step 2: Start with protein only

-Protein is the hardest macro to hit naturally and has the highest leverage on results.
+Protein is the hardest macro to hit naturally and has the biggest impact on results.
 For the first 1-2 weeks, ask clients to track protein only.
 Goal: hit the target 5 out of 7 days.
 Carbs and fat tend to balance themselves at this stage.

 Step 3: Add carbs and fat tracking